stevehemingway/stevehemingway.github.io/content/pages/about.md

 I am Steve Hemingway.
 Thanks for taking the time to find me.

-I decided to make a few notes to myself, to keep track of what is going on in the markets mainly, but about anything else that comes into my head.
+I decided to make a few notes to myself, to keep track of what is going on in the markets mainly, but also about anything else that comes into my head.